cloudmesh-community/hid-sp18-408/swagger/swagger-docker/README.md

 ## Acknowlegement:
-I referred to the git repo owned by Pathan, Shagufta (hid-sp18-516), modified and created my own Make file for this assignment
+The github repo of Pathan, Shagufta (hid-sp18-516) was refered while implementing this service on docker.

 ## Implementation :